 Our starting point will be someone who has a form set up, has people filling in that form but would like to automate as much of the follow-up as possible.

-What you can do directly via the Elementor form
+Zapier Integration via the Elementor form

 Before venturing into any other app, there are some things you can do in Elementor to make your life easier: